 |Average price||£1438||Average for round-trip flights in July 2020|

 |One-way from||£985||One-way flight from London to The Valley|

 When is the best time to fly to Anguilla?

 Choose a month below to see average flight price and weather conditions.

 49 - 158 mm

 Which day is cheapest to fly to Anguilla?

-Flights in the evening are typically the cheapest time of the day to fly to Anguilla.
+Flights in the morning are typically the cheapest time of the day to fly to Anguilla.
 Flights at midday are usually the most expensive.

 The main gateways to this Edenic island are Puerto Rico, St. Maarten/Martin, Antigua and St. Kitts.
 Travellers generally fly to St. Maarten and then take a ferry ride to Anguilla, which takes about 25 minutes.
 Just 15.5 miles (25km) long and less than 3 miles (5km) wide (at its widest point), the island is located to the north of the Leeward Islands in the Eastern Caribbean.
 Its beaches – 33 in total, and all public – are considered among the best in the world.